Shashank-Reddy-Y/OCR-pagewhisper/README.md

 - **File Upload**: Users can upload PNG, JPG, JPEG, and PDF files.
 - **Download**: Extracted text can be downloaded as DOCX or PDF.
 - **Text Preview**: Preview extracted text directly on the website.
-- **Processing Indicator**: Displays a "Processing..." message while the file is being processed.
 - **Responsive**: Designed for both desktop and mobile users.

 ## Tech Stack